Definitions of Sexual Misconduct, Sexual Consent, and Sexual Harassment

-Many forms of sexual misconduct are prohibited by Connecticut and federal law, including Title IX of the education amendments of 1972, and Connecticut statutes relating to sexual offenses, and could result in criminal prosecution or civil liability.
+Many forms of sexual misconduct are prohibited by federal law, including Title IX of the education amendments of 1972, and by Connecticut statutes, and could result in criminal prosecution or civil liability.

 Sexual misconduct incorporates a range of behaviors including sexual assault, sexual harassment, intimate partner violence, stalking, voyeurism, and any other conduct of a sexual nature that is nonconsensual, or has the purpose or effect of threatening, intimidating, or coercing a person.

 Much sexual misconduct includes nonconsensual sexual contact, but this is not a necessary component.
 For example, threatening speech that is sufficiently severe or pervasive to constitute sexual harassment will constitute sexual misconduct.
 Making photographs, video, or other visual or auditory recordings of a sexual nature of another person without consent constitutes sexual misconduct, even if the activity documented was consensual.
 Similarly, sharing such recordings or other sexually harassing electronic communications without consent is a form of sexual misconduct.
 All members of our community are protected from sexual misconduct, and sexual misconduct is prohibited regardless of the sex of any party involved.

 Violations of Yale’s Policy on Teacher-Student Consensual Relations and its policy on Relationships between Staff Members are a form of sexual misconduct.